 PTC and NESA will establish a repository ofcurrent NESA policy and procedures relevant to HALTs and those teachers aspiring to either HA or LT status.
 We propose that we establish and initially curate, a BLOG to provide a community of voices for members and potential members, aspiring HALTs, to raise questions or ask for support.
 Ideally both NESA staff and PTC will monitor this BLOG and add responses, post ideas as required.

-PTC NSW will support the further development of the expertise of the individual members of the HALT Network by assisting the network to best support its members and potential members by connecting the HALT network to a range of PTAs across NSW.
+PTC NSW will support the further development of the expertise of the individual members of the HALT Network and help with transactions by assisting the network to best support its members and potential members by connecting the HALT network to a range of PTAs across NSW.
 This will open mutual opportunities for PTAs and HALT, both members and aspiring HALTs, by accessing and presenting discipline-based PL.
 This will also provide access to discipline-based higher order PL through PTAs and access to bespoke, non-discipline-based, higher order PL via PTCplus.
 This promotion of involvement in PL will include assisting the establishment of mentoring training and support for aspiring HALTs via the new network.

 As part of our commitment to exploring and encouraging Regional and Remote opportunities for HALT we will also provide access to, training in, and encouragement of online activity via the PTC supported OpenLearning platform.